43ravens/MEOPeers-2015-06-15/08-remote-repos.md

 While it is possible to move files and metadata between any two repository copies, in practice it's easiest to use one copy as a central hub.

-The easiest way to set up a copy of a repo as central hub that we can access from anywhere that we have a network connection is to use a hosting service like [Bitbucket](https://bitbucket.org/).
+The easiest way to set up a copy of a repo as a central hub that we can access from anywhere that we have a network connection is to use a hosting service like [Bitbucket](https://bitbucket.org/).

-Let's start by putting a copy of our repo where we are planning how to set up the Salish Sea NEMO ocean model as a daily forecast system on Bitbucket.
+Let's start by putting a copy of our Salish Sea forecast planning repo on Bitbucket.

 Log in to the Bitbucket site,
 then click on `Create repository` under the `Create` menu at the top of the page: